So much to see and do in and around Competa!

 Competa is a beautiful Andalusian village set within the stunning mountain range of Sierra Almijara and its inhabitants are known as Cómpetenos.
 It is at an altitude of 640m above sea level with stunning views of the mountains, countryside and Mediterranean and has a population of approximately 4000.

 The village with its Moorish roots sits on the mountainside with amazing views, the pretty white washed houses line the winding, labyrinth like narrow cobbled streets and its relaxing squares form the heart of the village.
 The village is located 18 kilometres North of the coastline of Algarrobo Costa and 49 kilometres from the centre of Malaga, about an hour’s drive away.
-With the coast close by, there is plenty of opportunity to experience all sides of Andalusia.
+With the coast close by, there is plenty of opportunity to experience all aspects of Andalusia.

 The village is wonderfully positioned beside a 4,000-hectare wildlife reserve, which incorporates the Sierra Almijara range.
 The area is particularly popular with wildlife enthusiasts and bird watchers, who come to marvel at the eagles that roam the skies and is equally popular with walkers and cycling enthusiasts.
 Fortunately, Competa enjoys a sub-tropical Mediterranean climate of hot summers and warm winters with an average of 300 days of sun a year and an average of 8 hours sunshine per day.
 The proximity to the sea gives cooling breezes in the summertime.